Marriage and Singleness: Both Paths Serve God's Purpose

 Marriage is good, yet remaining unmarried can serve the Lord's purposes in a unique way.

-38 So then both he who gives his own virgin in marriage does well, and he who doesn’t give her in marriage does better.
+38 So then, he who marries the virgin does well, but he who does not marry her does even better.

 Marriage is good, yet remaining unmarried can serve the Lord's purposes in a unique way.